SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Data_Burst_Logger.md

 # Generic Data Burst Logger

-The Generic Data Burst Logger will retrieve information from different LAN switch drivers.
-The data will be displayed in one table, then for each LAN Switch driver a report will be built and saved in the documents page.
+The Generic Data Burst Logger will retrieve information from different LAN switch connectors.
+The data will be displayed in one table, then for each LAN Switch connector a report will be built and saved in the documents page.
 These reports are then monthly sended via e-mail to a number of selected email addresses.

 ## About

-The Generic Data Burst Logger driver collects data from various other LAN switch drivers.
+The Generic Data Burst Logger connector collects data from various other LAN switch connectors.
 The following data is retrieved: Transmit Rate, Maximum Transmit Rate, Minimum Transmit Rate, Receive Rate, Maximum Receive Rate, Minimum Receive Rate.

 This reports are updated at a time interval that can be chosen freely.
 The fastest possible interval is every 5 minutes.